History of Guyana: The second PPP government

 Burnham learned an important lesson from the 1957 elections.
 He could not win if supported only by the lower-class, urban Afro-Guyanese.
 He needed middle-class allies, especially those Afro-Guyanese who backed the moderate United Democratic Party.
 From 1957 onward, Burnham worked to create a balance between maintaining the backing of the more radical Afro-Guyanese lower classes and gaining the support of the more capitalist middle class.
 Clearly, Burnham's stated preference for socialism would not bind those two groups together against Jagan, an avowed Marxist.
 The answer was something more basic: race.
-Burnham's move toward the right was accomplished with the merger of his PPP faction and the United Democratic Party into a new organization, the People's National Congress (PNC).
+Burnham's move toward the right was accomplished with the merger of his PPP faction and the United Democratic Party into a new organisation, the People's National Congress (PNC).
 The political split deepened the racial division between Afro-Guyanese and Indo-Guyanese, with that racial division, in the country's politics, continuing to the present.
 After the split, Jagan's PPP and Burnham's PNC largely became the political expressions of the Indo-Guyanese and Afro-Guyanese aspirations respectively, and advocated for their supporter's interests.

 Following the 1957 elections, Jagan rapidly consolidated his hold on the Indo-Guyanese community.
 Though candid in expressing his admiration for Joseph Stalin, Mao Zedong, and, later, Fidel Castro Ruz, Jagan in power asserted that the PPP's Marxist-Leninist principles must be adapted to Guyana's own particular circumstances.
-Jagan advocated nationalization of foreign holdings, especially in the sugar industry.
+Jagan advocated nationalisation of foreign holdings, especially in the sugar industry.
 British fears of a communist takeover, however, caused the British governor to hold Jagan's more radical policy initiatives in check, while Jagan remained as Minister of Trade and Industry.